-135 2.2.2 Anticyclonic Eddy Tracking
+2.2.2 Anticyclonic Eddy Tracking

-The 6-hourly positive Z'{} centres are followed using an objective feature-based tracking algorithm (TRACK; Hodges (1994, 1995, 1999)).

-Tracking begins when Z'{} ≥ 60 m and stops when the strength of an eddy goes below this value.
+5 The 6-hourly positive $Z'$ centres are followed using an objective feature-based tracking algorithm (TRACK; Hodges (1994, 1995, 1999)).
+Tracking begins when $Z' \ge 60$ m and stops when the strength of an eddy goes below this value.
 This low threshold allows for the path of the eddy to be tracked both before and after it is part of a block, providing insights into the life cycle of anticyclonic transient eddies that contribute towards blocks.
 The tracks of the eddies are then filtered according to whether they are considered to contribute to a blocking event or not (Sect.
 2.4).
-Further details about the configuration of TRACK used in this study are given in Sect.
-A1.

-2.3 Blocking Index and Sector Blocking Definition
+130 2.3 Blocking Index and Sector Blocking Definition

-The Z' field is also used to calculate a Eulerian blocking index at each grid point every six hours.
-For a grid point to be blocked, Z' must exceed 100 m for five or more consecutive days.
-This results in a 43-year time series at each grid point determining the periods in which the Z' magnitude and persistence threshold are met for blocking.
-Finally, sector blocking events (hereafter "blocks") are defined to occur when the area of blocked grid points inside a domain exceeds $\frac{1}{100} \times 10^6$ km2 (around 10% of either domain).
-This is only half the minimum size criterion imposed in Schiemann et al. (2020) for the ANOM index, but sensitivity tests showed that the results presented in this study are not dependent on the minimum size threshold (not shown).
-It should be noted that while a 5-day persistence criterion is imposed on the grid point-level Z' index, a persistence threshold is not applied to the definition of sector blocking.
-It is therefore possible that a sector blocking event lasts for fewer than five days; these "edge cases" represent blocks that occur near the boundary of the domain, or a smaller anticyclonic event in the domain that fluctuates around the area threshold in size.
-More details of this scenario are given in Sect.
-A2.
+The $Z'{}$ field is also used to calculate a Eulerian blocking index at each grid point every six hours.
+For a grid point to be blocked, $Z'{}$ must exceed 100 m for five or more consecutive days.
+This results in a 43-year time series at each grid point determining the periods in which the $Z'{}$ magnitude and persistence threshold are met for blocking.
+Finally, sector blocking events (hereafter "blocks") are defined to occur when the area of blocked grid points inside a domain exceeds $1 \times 10^6$ km (around 10% of either domain).
+This is only half the minimum size criterion imposed in Schiemann et al. (2020) for the ANOM index, but sensitivity 135 tests showed that the results presented in this study are not dependent on the minimum size threshold (not shown).
 Sector blocking events are determined for two regions: the Euro-Atlantic (hereafter "ATL", 30° W-30° E, 45° N-75° N) and the North Pacific/northwest North America (hereafter "PAC", 170° W-110° W, 40° N-70° N).
 The domains are shown by black boxes in Fig. 1.
 These domains are both 60 degrees longitude wide, which is similar to the domain width used in Pelly and Hoskins (2003) but 15 degrees larger than in Tyrlis and Hoskins (2008).
-However, the ATL and PAC domains were defined to be this wide in this study to account for the moving position of the climatological blocking maxima in these regions in different seasons.
+However, the ATL and PAC domains were defined to 140 be this wide in this study to account for the moving position of the climatological blocking maxima in these regions in different seasons.
 This was done while also minimising the chance that more than one blocking event is captured in the domain at the same time.
 The regions were also designed to align with large population centres with relatively large climatological blocking frequencies, such that the blocks analysed in this study have the potential to cause widespread impacts.
-Further sensitivity tests were performed where the domain size and position were adjusted (also not shown) and the general conclusions drawn did not change.
+Further sensitivity tests

+145 were performed where the domain size and position were adjusted (also not shown) and the general conclusions drawn did not change.